Tyoda/ModelMeImpressed/README.md

 # ModelMeImpressed
-Wurm Unlimited mod to change the model of any Item/Creature/Player on the fly
+Wurm Unlimited mod to change the model of any Item/Creature/Player(later referred to as object) on the fly

 # Features
-Right click on any Item/Creature(/Player), choose the action "Remodel" and transform it to whatever model you choose
+Right click on any object, choose the action "Remodel" and transform it to whatever model you choose

-Right click on any Item/Creature(/Player), choose the action "Random model" and transform it to a random model
+Right click on any object, choose the action "Random model" and transform it to a random model

+You can now reset each object's model to the original by right clicking on it and choosing reset model, or choosing browse and reviewing each custom model change

 Flexibility: If the mod causes any issue/is not needed anymore, it may just be deleted and its effects will completely disappear.
 The table in the modsupport database will be left behind.
 This is not an issue.